 Medtronic is now publishing this as a trend line internally.
 The data is so staggeringly better within the dynamic information delivery system when they compare it to other BUs that are using traditional publishing tools.

-- Their BU, groups not using the system: $38
+– Their business unit, groups not using the system: $38

-Over the last 7 years all the trends are downward but the 10:1 cost reduction is monumental. $47 can trend down, but $5 will trend down, and it’s a lot harder for $47 to catch $5.
+Over the last 7 years all the trends are downward but the 10:1 cost reduction is monumental. $47 can trend down, but $5 will trend down, too.
+And it’s a lot harder for $47 to catch $5.

 This is the kind of cost savings and time-to-market driver that cuts across industries and geographies.
 They’re global drivers.